 - You can connect an existing air duct from your house to the walls of your garage.
 This can happen only if the garage and the home are connected and have a conveniently accessible duct that can be connected to your garage.
 This is obviously a job for someone with the proper know-how, so consult with a technician from Climate Control Service Experts to find out if this is the right option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
-This type of air conditioner works on its own condenser that sits right outside the garage.
+This type of air conditioner runs on its own condenser that sits right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which means you can get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a type of packaged HVAC system, which means you can get an air conditioning system that can handle your heating needs in the winter months as well.